 Time to be neat!
 Depending on your instructions, students need to write final copies neatly.
 If they are handwritten, I ask them to sit a desk or table to help assure proper handwriting posture to optimize their final outcome.
 If it is a typed paper, it must also be neat and free from typos.

-Click here for the UPPER ELEMENTARY version above.
-I have a PRIMARY version of these posters as well and guess what?
-They are free!
-Oh yeah!
-No lie!
-The picture below is an old picture I had of how I displayed it in the classroom.
+Click here for FREE WRITING POSTERS.
+There are a few different versions of these posters.
 Notice in the picture below, I have clothespins.
 I have my students mark the step of writing they are on so I can quickly glance and see who may need help.
 I can’t take credit for this nifty idea- found it on pinterest, but I do LOVE it!

 All of these ideas are included in the STEP-BY-STEP Writing Program available for Grades 1-8 designed to scaffold through each type of writing with modeling through every step.
-It includes EVERYTHING you need to teach writing for the year: Tracking charts, students resources, graphic organizers, examples, interactive notebook pages, practice pages, mentor text, paragraph writing, narrative writing, opinion writing, informative writing, prompts, checklists, rubrics, anchor charts, etc etc.
+It includes EVERYTHING you need to teach writing for the year: Anchor charts, mentor text, interactive notebook pages, practice, modeling, tracking charts, students resources, graphic organizers, examples, paragraph writing, narrative writing, opinion writing, informative writing, prompts, checklists, rubrics, etc etc.

 ROCK ‘N’ WRITE!!!!!